refinedev/refine/documentation/blog/2022-08-04-mocking-api-calls.md

 ---
-title: Mocking API calls in React Using Nock
+title: Mocking API calls in React Tests with Nock
 description: How to test API calls in React?
 slug: mocking-api-calls-in-react
 authors: necati